-During your campaign for office, you will not have time to meet everyone at the conference, so your 90 second speech is your best chance to make a good impression and convince people that you are the best candidate for office.
-Everyone has their own methods and style for their speeches; the most important thing is to be yourself!
+During your campaign for office, you will not have time to meet everyone at the conference, so your speech is your best chance to make a good impression and convince people that you are the best candidate for office.
+Everyone has their own methods and style for their speeches, and the most important thing is to be yourself!
 Here's some other strategies you can use to make sure you give your best possible campaign speech:

 - Think about what makes you unique.
 During the opening ceremony, delegates will listen to lots of speeches, so make sure yours sets you apart. - Highlight why you would be a good fit for the office for which you are campaigning.
-While it can be a good idea to talk about why you love the program, make sure your speech includes substantive information about you and your platform as well. - Your speech should be about you, not about the other candidates running for office.
+While it can be a good idea to talk about why you love the program, make sure your speech includes substantive information about you as well. - Your speech should be about you, not about the other candidates running for office.
 Refrain from attacking or speaking harshly about your rival candidates.
-All speech content must comply with the YMCA Core Values of Honesty, Caring, Respect, and Responsibility. - Storytelling can be a powerful tool for engaging your audience.
+All speech content must comply with the YMCA Core Values of Honesty, Caring, Respect, and Responsibility. - Story-telling can be a powerful tool for engaging your audience.
 If you decide to tell a story, keep it concise, use a story that complements the themes of your speech, and make sure the point of the story is clear to the audience. - Be mindful of your time limit.
-Campaign speeches are limited to 90 seconds.
-If your speech is longer than that, you will be cut off. - Practice!
+Keep campaign speeches between 2-5 minutes.
+If your speech is longer than five minutes, you may lose the attention of your audience. - Practice!
 Running through your speech in advance will ensure you are comfortable with everything you've written and sound natural when delivering your speech. - Make eye contact during the speech!
 Picking just a few points around the room to look at during your speech can greatly increase the sense of engagement between you and your audience. - Be mindful of your body language.
 Try to avoid slouching, leaning on the podium, or speaking too softly. - If you make a mistake during your speech, it's okay!
 Remember that your audience does not have the text of your speech, so as long as you stay calm and keep going, no one will even know you messed up.
-Getting the speech verbatim is less important than projecting confidence and giving a smooth performance.
+Getting the speech verbatim is less important than projecting confidence and giving a smooth performance. - Remember that we offer virtual speech workshops for candidates in the weeks before the conference.
+If you'd like to set up an appointment, e-mail tdorr@ymcamidtn.org after you submit the text of your speech online.